 Apple can take some credit for the way we interact with touchscreens today.
 Even if the iPhone wasn’t the first device to use multitouch or a capacitive display, there was no other phone before that worked like it.
 It did crack the right hardware-software formula for touchscreens on smartphones and touchscreens in general, that every screen we touch today is in part based on their principle of how it should operate.

-Touchscreens until recently were limited to two-dimensional input.
+Touchscreens, until recently, were limited to two-dimensional input.
 When ‘Force Touch’, a less refined version of 3D Touch, was introduced with the Apple Watch in late 2014, some imagined the implications of this tech onto screens the size of phones and tablets.
 A year later, Huawei beat Apple to this by a few days with the Mate S. But since it’s a custom implementation, you can be pretty sure that app developers will not make use of this till Google officially rolls out support for pressure-sensitive screens.
-Just look at fingerprint scanner implementations on Android before Android M, that didn’t do much other than unlocking the phone.
-Nevertheless, a few after the Huawei Mate S launch came the iPhone 6s & 6s Plus, and with it, came 3D Touch.
+Just look at fingerprint scanner implementations on Android before Android M, which didn’t do much other than unlock the phone.
+Nevertheless, a few after the Huawei Mate S launch came the iPhone 6s & 6s Plus, and with it came 3D Touch.

 Let’s get right down to it.
-The main thing that I and many of you will want to try the first time you hold an iPhone 6s is 3D Touch.
-As with most things Apple, 3D Touch seemed to be fairly intuitive, thanks in part to this well-made marketing video, that clearly explains how it works.
+The main thing that many of you and I will want to try the first time you hold an iPhone 6s is 3D Touch.
+As with most things Apple, 3D Touch seemed to be fairly intuitive, thanks in part to this well-made marketing video that clearly explains how it works.
 To me, 3D Touch appears to be the philosophical equivalent of keyboard shortcuts on a computer — it is yet another (not necessarily faster) way of doing the same things that you can do on a typical phone display.

 For example, pressing a little harder on an element on the screen performs ‘shortcut’ actions that otherwise would require a couple of more taps.
-Like pressing harder on the camera app opens up shortcuts to take a selfie or shoot a slo-mo video.
+Pressing harder on the camera app opens up shortcuts to take a selfie or shoot a slo-mo video.
 In Safari, pressing down a little on a link opens up a preview pane of that webpage.
-But press harder while you’re in this preview that Apple refers to as ‘Peek’, and it opens up the webpage on Safari, which Apple calls a ‘Pop’.
+But press harder while you’re in this preview that Apple refers to as ‘Peek,’ and it opens up the webpage on Safari, which Apple calls a ‘Pop.’
 This system of ‘Peek’ and ‘Pop’ is mostly consistent throughout their apps.
-You can peek at a photo in the Gallery, or pop to view it full screen.
-You can peek at an email in the Mail app or pop the email full screen by pressing harder.
+You can peek at a photo in the Gallery or pop in to view it full screen.
+You can peek at an email in the Mail app or pop the full email screen by pressing harder.

 This brings me to Taptic Engine, probably the underdog of 3D Touch that deserves some more credit.
 Without it, I can imagine using 3D Touch would have been more cumbersome, as the precise haptic feedback is very helpful in telling you that the phone has accepted your pressured input.
 I can also imagine developers (especially game developers) making good use of this haptic feedback to make their apps more immersive.